 Yet, other little things were just off — like nearly empty bottles of sunscreen in the beach hut.
 In my opinion, it’s not difficult to keep those filled.
 And I didn’t like that there were 10 beach beds, but the five couples using them one day were placed right next to each other instead of spaced out a bit.
 We were in bed #3, and I was woken from a doze by two couples (yes, four people) sitting in bed #4.
 So loud!
 They were angrily complaining about their butler, among other things.
 So Quent and I moved down to bed #9 (no one near us!) for the rest of the afternoon.
 The resort is designed for rest and relaxation, so I was surprised this wasn’t emphasized at the bungalow beach area.

 That all said (diva rant over), I would absolutely book a stay at these bungalows again, and I’d recommend them to other travelers.
 Next time, we’d say up front we’re happy for hands-off butler coverage; we’ll call you when we need you.
 No need to check in with us constantly or offer us things that end up not happening.
 Besides the slight improvements in service I’d like to see, I wouldn’t change a thing about the overwater bungalows themselves.
 We loved falling asleep and waking to the sound of mellow ocean waves.
 We liked the privacy that the bungalows afforded; no one in the room right above, below, or next to us.
-Watching ocean life while leaning over our deck railing or through the glass floor of the room itself was super cool.
+Watching ocean life while leaning over our deck railing or through the glass bottom floor of the room itself was super cool.
 Dining on our bungalow deck was divine.
 In all, we had an outstanding, romantic, kids-free tropical vacation at the El Dorado Maroma Palafitos.